PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 \subsection{Framework Overview}

-The structure of our proposed PL-EIO is illustrated in Fig.\ref{pl-eio_framework}, which is composed of two sections: $ \left( i \right)$ The EIO Front-end takes the motion-compensated event stream as input and extracts the event-corner features and the line-based event features.
-Two kinds of event representations: the TS with polarity $T_{p}(x,t)$ and normalized TS without polarity $T_{np}(x,t)$, which are generated from the SAE for point \& line feature tracking and loop closure detection, respectively.
-The definition of these two kinds of event representations can be seen in our previous work \cite{GWPHKU:MyEVIO}. $ \left( ii \right)$ The EIO Back-end tightly fuses the point landmarks, line landmarks, and the IMU pre-integration to estimate the 6-DoF state, while the loop closure is used to eliminate the accumulated drifts.
+The structure of our proposed method is illustrated in Fig.\ref{pl-eio_framework}, which is composed of two sections: $ \left( i \right)$ The EIO Front-end takes the motion-compensated event stream as input and extracts the event-corner features and the line-based event features.
+There are two kinds of event representations: the TS with polarity $T_{p}(\boldsymbol{x},t)=p \cdot \exp(-(t-t_{last}(\boldsymbol{x}))/\eta) $ and the normalized TS without polarity $T_{np}(\boldsymbol{x},t)=255.0 \cdot (T^{'}-\min(T^{'}))/(\max(T^{'})-\min(T^{'}))$ , which are generated from the SAE for point \& line feature tracking and loop closure detection, respectively.
+More detailed discussions of these two kinds of event representations can be seen in APPENDIX \ref{Ablation experiment} and Ref.\cite{GWPHKU:MyEVIO} $ \left( ii \right)$ The EIO Back-end tightly fuses the point landmarks, line landmarks, and the IMU pre-integration to estimate the 6-DoF state, while the loop closure is used to eliminate the accumulated drifts.
 Finally, to achieve low latency, we also directly forward propagate (loosely-coupled) the latest estimation with the IMU measurements to achieve IMU-rate state outputs which can be up to 1000 Hz.
-This can ensure the requirement of closed-loop autonomous quadrotor flighting.
+This can ensure the requirement of closed-loop autonomous quadrotor flight.

-For the keyframe in the sliding window, it is selected by two criteria and only based on the event-corner features: $ \left( i \right)$ When the average parallax of the tracked event-corner features, between two consecutive timestamps, is beyond a threshold (10 is set in our experiment). $ \left( ii \right)$ When the number of successfully tracked event-corner features from the last timestamp falls below a certain threshold (20 is set in our experiment).
+For the keyframe in the sliding window, it is selected by two criteria and only based on the event-corner features: $ \left( i \right)$ When the average parallax of the tracked event-corner features between two consecutive timestamps exceeds a threshold (10 is set in our experiment). $ \left( ii \right)$ When the number of successfully tracked event-corner features from the last timestamp falls below a certain threshold (20 is set in our experiment).